Hey, I’m Josh.

 I’m based in Columbus, Ohio and run a web design agency In Transit Studios which I’ve been building and scaling since 2010.
 When I’m not running and overseeing that, I’m focusing on my true passion right here at joshhall.co which is helping other web designers learn how to design websites with WordPress & Divi and build their own web design businesses to experience the freedoms that I’ve been fortunate to have as a professional web designer and business owner.

-Husband, father, drummer in a past life, player and watcher of tennis, big time Blue Jackets Hockey fan and a mentor and friend wherever I can be.
+Personally, I’m a Husband, girl dad x2, family man, drummer in a past life, player and watcher of tennis, big time Blue Jackets Hockey fan and aspiring lawn weenie.

 Some stuff I’m involved with: